Who Is On Tour With Judas Priest?

 Scott Travis (Drums)

-Scott Travis has been a drummer for Judas Priest since 1989, and he has a rapid-fast style of drumming, which is perfect for the twin guitar work of the band.
-As for the musical performance, alongside the phenomenal rhythms, Travis also provides a great visual show with his long hair flying while he plays drums.
-In terms of style, he is a progressive musician whose work is based on metal, jazz fusion, and extreme metal.
-Travis is able to switch between lighthearted Priest songs as well as the heavier ones present in their more recent songs.
+Since 1989, Scott Travis has been a drummer for Judas Priest.
+His quick-fast technique is ideal for the dual guitar work of the band.
+Regarding the musical performance, Travis not only offers a fantastic visual display with his long hair flying as he plays drums in line with the amazing rhythms.
+Regarding style, he is a progressive musician with metal, jazz fusion, and extreme metal as his foundation.
+Travis may alternate between the lighter Priest tunes and the more current harder ones.

 Andy Sneap (Touring Guitarist)